SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/README.md

 Then you'll need to call `dotnet build .\Compiler.sln -c Release /clp:ErrorsOnly -p WarningLevel=0 -p:ModAssemblyName=%ModAssemblyName% -p:ModRootNamespace=%ModRootNamespace% -p:SourceModDir=%SourceModDir% -p:ModDeployDir=%ModDeployDir%` in that folder

-You can just drag and drop you "in memory" mod folder into "Compile folder.cmd" script Or copy paste "Example mod compilation script.cmd" into your "in memory" mod folder, change the vasr there and run it
+You can just drag and drop you "in memory" mod folder into "Compile folder.cmd" script
+Or copy paste "Example mod compilation script.cmd" into your "in memory" mod folder, change the vars there and run it

 I have "f5 anything" extension in VSCode, so i just press f5 to compile it